guipdutra/awesome-geek-podcasts/README.md

 * [Harry Potter and the methods of rationality](http://www.hpmorpodcast.com/) - This is an alternate universe story, where Petunia married a scientist.
 Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
 * [Linear Digressions](http://www.lineardigressions.com) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
+* [Listen and Learn about AWS](http://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
+Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
 * [Mind the Cloud Podcast](http://mindthecloud.com) - The podcast about the developers and companies using the cloud to create the future.
 * [Nodeup](http://nodeup.com/) - A Node.js Podcast.
 * [Note To Self](http://www.wnyc.org/shows/notetoself/) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.